Housing Disrepair Claims

 We fully understand how infuriating and stressful it can be to live in poor housing conditions.
 And we know how this can negatively affect your health and that of your family.
 As a tenant, it is your right to live in a safe and well-maintained home.

 A housing disrepair claim is your chance to enforce your legal rights as a tenant.
 A successful housing disrepair claim could see that:

-- Your landlord is forced to fix the issue, by order of the court.
-A landlord who fails to comply with a court order could be fined or imprisoned; and
+- Your housing association or council is forced to fix the issue, by order of the court.
+A housing association or council who fails to comply with a court order could be fined; and

 - You are properly compensated for your damages.
 This includes damage to your health and your belongings and the inconvenience that has been caused

-Taking legal action against your landlord might seem like a big step, but you need not worry: our housing disrepair solicitors will handle everything for you.
+Taking legal action against your housing association or council might seem like a big step, but you need not worry: our housing disrepair solicitors will handle everything for you.
 You should not be forced to live in unsafe or unsanitary conditions.
 We are here to fight on your behalf.

 What counts as a housing disrepair claim?

 A housing disrepair claim can arise for all sorts of reasons.
 Some of the most common causes are discussed in more detail below.